1. What is a living trust?

 During the conservatorship process, a judge could determine that you were unable to manage your own finances or to resist fraud or undue influence.
 The court would then appoint someone (a conservator) to manage your assets for you.
 And the conservator would report back to the court on a regular basis.

-Your conservator might be someone whom you previously nominated.
-Or, if no one had been nominated, it might be your spouse, registered domestic partner or another family member.
+Your conservator might be someone whom you previously nominated, or, if no one had been nominated, it might be your spouse, registered domestic partner or another family member.
 If none of those persons are available, then it might be the public guardian.

 Conservatorship proceedings are designed to help protect you at a time when you are vulnerable or incapable of managing your assets.
 However, they are also public in nature and can be costly because of the substantial court intervention.
 In addition, conservatorship proceedings may be less flexible in managing real estate or other interests than a well-managed living trust.

 The assets held in your living trust could be managed by the trustee and distributed according to your directions without court supervision and involvement.
 This can save your heirs time and money.
-And because the trust would not be under the direct management of the probate court, your assets and their value (as well as your beneficiaries' identities) would not become a public record.
+Because the trust would not be under the direct management of the probate court, your assets and their value (as well as your beneficiaries’ identities) would not become a public record.
 Your heirs and beneficiaries would still have to be notified about the living trust and advised, among other things, of their right to obtain a copy of the trust.

 After your death, a petition would be filed with the court (usually by the person or institution named in your will as the executor).
 After notice is given, a hearing would be held.
 Then your will would be admitted to probate and an executor would be officially appointed.
 An inventory of your assets would be filed with the court and notice would be given to your creditors so they could file claims.
 The process would end once the court approved a final distribution of assets.

 Probate can take more time to complete than the distribution of property held in a living trust.
 In addition, assets tied up in probate may not be as readily accessible to the beneficiaries as those held in a living trust.
-And the cost of a probate is often greater than the cost of managing and distributing comparable assets held in a living trust.
+The cost of a probate is often greater than the cost of managing and distributing comparable assets held in a living trust.

 Many people serve as trustees of their own living trusts until they become incompetent or die.
 Others decide they need assistance simply because they are too busy or too inexperienced or do not want to manage their day-to-day financial affairs.